Acupuncture may help with:

-Acupuncture can help with pain and discomfort
+Acupuncture may help with pain and discomfort¹

 - Back pain, neck pain and shoulder pain

-- Pelvic pain
+- Pelvic pain or pelvic instability

-- Carpal tunnel
+- Carpal tunnel syndrome

 Article written by:

 Doctor of Traditional Chinese Medicine & Acupuncturist

 Dr Heather Dowall is a warm, intuitive and enthusiastic practitioner.
 Heather graduated from Endeavour College of Natural Health with a Health Science degree majoring in Acupuncture.